Skip to Content

 Wembley Park Festive Market

-Wembley Park is hosting an extensive lineup of free seasonal activities events and offers this festive season.
+Wembley Park is hosting an extensive lineup of free seasonal activities events and offers this festive season, returning from it’s successful Festive Market last year.

 Christmas Market in Wembley Park Photo credit: Chris Winter / Wembley Park

-Other activities include a brand new light based interactive maze, art installations and live choirs.
+Other activities included a brand new light based interactive maze, art installations and live choirs.

 Situated on Market Square and Olympic Way, The Wembley Park Festive Market promises an unmissable afternoon brimming with yuletide cheer.

 There are many Christmas Markets to choose from this year.
-Some of the best in the city are Southbank Centre Winter Market, Leicester Square Christmas market, Hyde Park and Greenwich Market.
+Some of the best in the city are the Southbank Centre Winter Market, Leicester Square Christmas Market, Hyde Park and Greenwich Market.

 Southbank Christmas Market